Rong Rong

 Personal profile

-Dr Rong Rong received her bachelor’s degree of Medicine in 1990 and earned her M.D.
-Ph.D. of Medicine in 1998.
-She was a physician-in-charge at Shenzhen Red Cross Hospital before pursuing postdoctoral research at Emory University School of Medicine.
-She was a Senior Research Associate at Emory University Yerkes Primate Research Center before joining the Xi’an Jiaotong-Liverpool University (XJLTU) as an Associate Professor in the Department of Biological Sciences.
-Dr Rong’s research encompasses the signaling pathways of autophagy apoptosis and the autophagic regulation in viral infection.
-Her lab is currently focusing on the virus-mediated dynamic changes of m6A mRNA methylation profile and its relationship with virus infectivity and host immunity.
-She has published over 50 journal and conference papers including the papers published in Nat Neurosci, Oncogene and PNAS etc.
+Dr. Rong Rong received her Bachelor of Medicine degree in 1990 and earned both her M.D. and Ph.D. in Medicine in 1998.
+She served as a physician-in-charge at Shenzhen Red Cross Hospital before pursuing postdoctoral research at Emory University School of Medicine.
+She later held the position of Senior Research Associate at the Yerkes National Primate Research Center, Emory University, before joining Xi’an Jiaotong-Liverpool University (XJTLU) as an Associate Professor in the Department of Biological Sciences.

 Research interests